Decline in amphibian populations: Causes

+Declines have been particularly intense in the western United States, Central America, South America, eastern Australia and Fiji (although cases of amphibian extinctions have appeared worldwide).
+While human activities are causing a loss of much of the world's biodiversity, amphibians appear to be suffering much greater effects than other classes of organism.
+Because amphibians generally have a two-staged life cycle consisting of both aquatic (larvae) and terrestrial (adult) phases, they are sensitive to both terrestrial and aquatic environmental effects.
+Because their skins are highly permeable, they may be more susceptible to toxins in the environment than other organisms such as birds or mammals.

 Numerous potential explanations for amphibian declines have been proposed.
 Most or all of these causes have been associated with some population declines, so each cause is likely to affect in certain circumstances but not others.
 Many of the causes of amphibian declines are well understood, and appear to affect other groups of organisms as well as amphibians.
 These causes include habitat modification and fragmentation, introduced predators or competitors, introduced species, pollution, pesticide use, or over-harvesting.
 However, many amphibian declines or extinctions have occurred in pristine habitats where the above effects are not likely to occur.
 The causes of these declines are complex, but many can be attributed to emerging diseases, climate change, increased ultraviolet-B radiation, or long-distance transmission of chemical contaminants by wind.

 Artificial lighting has been suggested as another potential cause.
 Insects are attracted to lights making them scarcer within the amphibian habitats.

 Habitat modification

 Habitat modification or destruction is one of the most dramatic issues affecting amphibian species worldwide.
 As amphibians generally need aquatic and terrestrial habitats to survive, threats to either habitat can affect populations.
 Hence, amphibians may be more vulnerable to habitat modification than organisms that only require one habitat type.
 Large scale climate changes may further be modifying aquatic habitats, preventing amphibians from spawning altogether.